-We encourage applications from students who have completed a University of Stellenbosch – Executive Development's (USB-ED) open enrolment Senior Management Development Programme (SMDP), which is recognised by the University of Lincoln for 240 credits.
+We encourage applications from students who have completed USB-ED’s Senior Management Development Programme (SMDP).
+Along with work experience, the SMDP is recognised by the University of Lincoln as being equivalent to 240 credits.

 Students may register with the University of Lincoln for the outstanding 120 credits (total 360 credits).

 BA (Hons) Business Management (with pathways) degree is a Work Based Distance Learning (WBDL) programme which offers the opportunity to gain a recognised University qualification whilst remaining in employment.
 BA (Hons) Business Management degree is dual accredited with Chartered Manager status from the Chartered Management Institute (CMI).
 This means students will automatically receive a second professional qualification upon successful completion of their programme.

 BA (Hons) Business Management programme offers students the opportunity to advance their career through engaging in personal and professional development, potentially increasing management competence and enhancing overall employability.
 The aims of the degree programme are to enable students to: